6 Types of Kitchen Design LayoutsApril 8, 2013

 This type of kitchen layout can be a good fit for open concept designs, great rooms, and more.
 Because everything is placed on one wall, one-wall kitchens can also be a good fit for adding a kitchen island.

-The kitchen is just one room in a custom home and it can be overwhelming to try and navigate the details alone.
+Whether you’re going for luxury kitchen design or another style, the kitchen is just one room in a custom home and it can be overwhelming to try and navigate the details alone.
 Partnering with a custom home builder that has an in-house design/build process can keep things easy and stress-free while ensuring you get the custom home you want.
 Contact Custom Home Group at 717-284-4090 to bring your dream home to life!